snukem/wildfires/outline.md

 Streamlit is an open-source Python library for building data apps with minimal code.

-*   **Why it's the perfect choice:** You build the app in pure Python, development is incredibly fast, and it integrates seamlessly with libraries like Plotly and SHAP.
+*   **Why it's the perfect choice:** We build the app in pure Python, development is incredibly fast, and it integrates seamlessly with libraries like Plotly and SHAP.

 ---

-#### **What You'll Do: A Granular Breakdown**
+#### **What We'll Do: A Granular Breakdown**

-Your app will be a single `app.py` script.
+Our app will be a single `app.py` script.

 1.  **Data Loading and Caching:** The app will start by downloading the latest daily prediction file from GCS.
-Use Streamlit's `@st.cache_data` decorator on your loading function to make the app feel instantaneous by preventing re-downloads on every user interaction.
+Use Streamlit's `@st.cache_data` decorator on our loading function to make the app feel instantaneous by preventing re-downloads on every user interaction.

 2.  **Main View: Interactive Risk Heatmap:** Use a library like **Plotly Express** to render a map of California, with each grid cell colored by its `risk_score`.
 This provides an immediate, high-level overview.
 Users can zoom, pan, and hover to see details.